Actemra – Undisclosed Risk for Heart Attacks, Lung Failure, Pancreatitis

 - Other expenses related to injuries suffered

 Contact us immediately or call 1-866-900-7078 for a free Actemra case evaluation.
-Claims are subject to a statute of limitations, and in North Carolina the timeframe is only three years from the date of injury.
+Claims are subject to a statute of limitations which may vary by state.